launchableinc/hands-on-lab/HANDSON2.md

  launchable record session --build mychange1 > session.txt
  ```

-When you record a new test session, Smart Test will return a session ID, which is stored in `session.txt` file.
+When you record a new test session, Smart Tests will return a session ID, which is stored in `session.txt` file.

-Now, let's have Smart Test select the best set of tests to run for this test session.
+Now, let's have Smart Tests select the best set of tests to run for this test session.

  ```
  launchable subset --session $(cat session.txt) --get-tests-from-guess file > subset.txt
  $ cat subset.txt
 ```

-Since you haven't run any tests yet, Smart Test will select files in your repository
+Since you haven't run any tests yet, Smart Tests will select files in your repository
 that looks like tests, and order them in the order it thinks is most relevant to
 the change you just made:

-As you run and record test results, Smart Test will learn from the results and improve its selection.
+As you run and record test results, Smart Tests will learn from the results and improve its selection.
 Among other things, you will be able to specify the size of the subset you'd like to obtain, for example
 "give me 10 minutes worth of tests to run".